Modification of Cells to Stem Cells for Tissue Healing and Regeneration

 Based on extensive clinical research and results—included first of its kind radiographically confirmed chronic lung scarring reversal—the SIS machine W200 model applied in REGEN operational mode, utilizes patented measurement data calculations to determine the appropriate electro-stimulation for any internal tissue target.

-SIS Machine W200 Function: User-programmable SIS +ve electrode size for the individual application and target tissue, and self-adaptive scaling of constant ultra-low microcurrent to the programmed electrode size.
+SIS Machine W200 Function: User-programmable SIS +ve electrode size for the individual application and target tissue, and self-adaptive scaling of constant, low intensity microcurrent to the programmed electrode size.

 Radiology documentation of chronic lung scarring reversal